vihangp/minimalist/about.md

 ![My MugShot](/assets/images/prof_pic_large.jpg){:height="200px" width="190px"} ||||I am a Master's student at [USI](https://www.usi.ch/en), Lugano and pursuing my major in Artificial Intelligence.
 My life goal is to **push boundaries of humanity** and my **current** area of interest to do this is through **research** in learning systems/machine learning/deep learning.

 More specifically, I want to work in finding how we can improve the sample efficiency of our current Reinforcement Learning methods.
-In case of deep learning/machine learning, I want to understand how we can train end to end models at scale, while keeping the ideas of intepretability and privacy at centre.
+In case of deep learning/machine learning, I want to understand how we can train end to end models at scale, while keeping the ideas of interpretability and privacy at centre.

 I completed my Bachelors in Engineering from University of Mumbai and what moved me towards understanding learning systems was my experience in developing [robots](https://www.youtube.com/watch?v=wfj4C9W8Lp8&list=PLzlqyUyoIAeKrWsyxdK00kTYIsfAp0Duj) for the Robocon competition.
 Further, I developed my data science skills in the industry at [Fractal.ai](https://fractal.ai/).
-Since then, I have moved to Switzerland to pursue a master's degree in Artificial Intelligence as stepping towards more reasearch oriented roles in machine learning.
+Since then, I have moved to Switzerland to pursue a master's degree in Artificial Intelligence as stepping towards more research oriented roles in machine learning.

 You can find my cv [here](https://drive.google.com/open?id=1flWmmM3VGlSoMOMmWgdkufaGnQD16VEI).